-Reports: Organizer of Hong Kong’s Tiananmen vigil arrested
+Organizer of Hong Kong’s Tiananmen vigil said to be arrested

 It is not clear why Chow was arrested, and police have yet to comment on the matter.

 The committee organizes the vigil and ran a museum dedicated to the 1989 military crackdown on pro-democracy protesters in Beijing’s Tiananmen Square.
-The vigil has been canceled by city authorities for a second year, and the museum was closed this week.
+The vigil has been banned by city authorities for a second year, and the museum was closed this week.

+Despite the ban on the vigil and police warning residents that marking the event in the usual Victoria Park venue may be illegal, Chow has continued her activism, urging people to commemorate the event privately by lighting a candle wherever they are.

+Two other key members of the Hong Kong Alliance — Lee Cheuk-yan and Albert Ho — are behind bars for their participation in unauthorized assemblies in 2019.